How do you pronounce Barbet?

 What are their exercise needs?

 Barbets are sporting dogs and require a moderate amount of regular exercise.
 Long on-leash walks as well as the opportunity to run free are beneficial to these active dogs that love being in the great outdoors.
-When introduced to water many Barbet become avid swimmers, their thick skin and woolly coats protect them from even the coldest water.
+When properly introduced to water many Barbet become avid swimmers whilst some Barbet prefer to wade and don't enjoy going out into deep water.
 Barbet are calm indoors as long as they are given appropriate regular exercise.

 Is there a difference between males and females?